1800 91 1800

 What is the difference between VoIP and IP telephony?

-In recent years, service providers such as ourselves have started to use the terms VoIP and IP telephony interchangeably but that has not always been the case.
+In recent years, service providers such as in2tel have started to use the terms VoIP and IP telephony interchangeably but that has not always been the case.

 IP telephony describes any system that uses Internet-based telecommunications, this could include fax machines as well as other systems.